-So this is my attempt to say what I’ve always known for most of my entire life, counting back to the 6th grade, wearing full rim glasses (framed, acetate-metal, neon purple) front row in Mr. Barley’s biology class: there is no such thing as ice.
+So this is my attempt to say what I’ve always known for most of my entire life, dating back to the 6th grade, full rim glasses (framed, acetate-metal, neon purple) front row in Mr. Barley’s biology class: there is no such thing as ice.

-And though I’m pretty sure I have no idea how to fully explain myself right now, this is the part where I go on and on and on, just to say: nothing means nothing.
+And because I’m pretty sure I have no idea how to fully explain myself, this is the part where I go on and on and on, just to say: nothing means nothing.

 Nothing is here.

-Except I know people who merely think that all of life is just a big conspiracy.
+Except I know people who merely think that all of life is just one big conspiracy.

 Like I have this one friend who firmly thinks retailers that sell mattresses typically buy up store fronts to launder money.

 “Think about it Bella,” he says.
-“No one is ever really there.”
+“No one’s ever really there.”

 Except, it’s sad in way.
 Like everything I’m doing may be forgotten.